christina-de-martinez/roast-my-code/README.md

           exclude: "**/*.json, **/*.md" # Optional: exclude patterns separated by commas
 ```

-4. Replace `your-username` with your GitHub username or organization name where the AI Code Reviewer repository is
+4. Replace `christina-de-martinez` with your GitHub username or organization name where the AI Code Reviewer repository is
    located.

 5. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.